A Look at Compilation Albums

 Music critics cite Jay-Z's soundtrack compilation album, for director Baz Luhrmann's film version of "The Great Gatsby," as a prime example of a well-thought-out soundtrack that presented a broad range of music.
 The album features Jay-Z's and Beyonce's contributions, "100$ Bill" and "Back to Black," as well as Jack Black's "Love Is Blindness."
 These songs appealed to a broad range of filmgoers and music lovers while still nailing the emotional undertones of the movie in an imaginative and surprising way.
 Not surprisingly, others, who perhaps expected a primarily orchestral soundtrack, really hated it.

-Not surprisingly, many of the other soundtrack compilations rated "best" have been for youth-pop culture films like the "Hunger Games."
+Many of the other soundtrack compilations rated "best" have been for youth-pop culture films like the "Hunger Games."
 That's because young filmgoers are often the most passionate consumers of contemporary music.

 Best Examples of Label Compilations